French lavenders are appreciated around the world for their long flowering season and fine fragrance.

-- Extends the lavenders lifespan by slowing down woody growth from the base of the plant
+- Extends the lavender lifespan by slowing down woody growth from the base of the plant

 - Maintains a nice compact shape

-When to prune: Opinion is somewhat divided over what the best time of year to prune french lavender.
+When to prune: Opinion is somewhat divided over what is the best time of year to prune French lavender.
 You can successfully prune French lavenders in the early Spring and in the Fall after flowering.